Nisar-99/salesforce-log-inspector/docs/features.md

 # ✨ Features

-- 📑 **Row Log** - Easily view individual log rows with a quick find feature and a highlighted code theme for easier identification of key information.
+- 🗂️ **Log Explorer** - Easily view individual log rows with a quick find feature and a highlighted code theme for easier identification of key information.
-- 🔤 **Debug Only** - This feature in Salesforce shows only `System.debug()` outputs, simplifying troubleshooting by excluding other log details.
+- 🐞 **Apex Debug** - This feature in Salesforce shows only `System.debug()` outputs, simplifying troubleshooting by excluding other log details.
-- 🕒 **Timeline / Flame chart** - Gain an in-depth understanding of code execution over time with a timeline flame chart.
+- 🏳️‍🌈 **Execution Timeline** - Gain an in-depth understanding of code execution over time with a timeline flame chart.
 Tooltips provide additional details about events for a deeper analysis of performance.
-- 🌳 **Call Tree** - View the execution path in a tree view with aggregated DML Count, SOQL Count, Throws Count, Row Count, Self Time and Total Time.
+- 🔗 **Execution Tree** - View the execution path in a tree view with aggregated DML Count, SOQL Count, Throws Count, Row Count, Self Time and Total Time.
-- 🔍 **Analysis** - Quickly identify which methods consumed the most time in aggregate, helping you pinpoint performance bottlenecks and areas for optimization.
+- 🔎 **Execution Analysis** - Quickly identify which methods consumed the most time in aggregate, helping you pinpoint performance bottlenecks and areas for optimization.
-- 🛢️ **Database** - Identify which SOQL and DML executed the most, returned the most rows and took the most time.
+- 🛢️ **SOQL Analysis** - Identify which SOQL executed the most, returned the most rows and took the most time.
+- 🧮 **DML Analysis** - Identify which DML executed the most, returned the most rows and took the most time.

-## 📑 Row Log
+## 🗂️ Log Explorer

 View individual log rows with a quick find feature to quickly locate specific entries.
 The log rows are displayed with a highlighted code theme to make it easier to identify important sections of code, variables, and events.
 This feature helps you quickly navigate through logs and focus on relevant details for debugging.

 ![Row Log View](./media/row-log.jpg)

-## 🔤 Debug Only
+## 🐞 Apex Debug

 The "Debug Only" option  is a specialized log view that shows only the output from `System.debug()` statements in Apex code.
 This feature is particularly useful for developers when they want to focus specifically on the debug output and exclude other details in the log that might distract from troubleshooting or analysis.

 ![Row Log View](./media/debug-only.jpg)

-## 🕒 Timeline Chart
+## 🏳️‍🌈 Execution Timeline

 The timeline flame chart provides a visual representation of code execution over time.
 This helps you to understand how long each process takes and which actions are occurring in parallel.
 Tooltips display additional event details such as execution times and other relevant data, offering a deeper understanding of how the system is performing at any given point in time.